bongozone/bongozone/index.md

 copied into the input, causing <em>looping</em>.

 By passing the width control counterclockwise, past 12 o'clock<label for="sn-neg" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-neg" class="margin-toggle"><span class="sidenote">
-  Or applying modulation such that the summed <em>width</em> voltage is negative.
+  Or by applying modulation such that the summed <em>width</em> voltage is negative.
 </span>,
 we engage <em>inverted channel width</em>.
 By doing so, the channel with grows inwards from the outer channels towards the center point.